SharePoint/sp-dev-docs/docs/transform/modernize-partner-guidance.md

 ## Step 4: Support

-The final step talks about how to get help for the open source partner guidance and provide some ideas about potential next steps.
+The final step talks about how to get help for the open source modernization guidance and provide some ideas about potential next steps.

 Check the [Support page](modernize-partner-guidance-support.md) to learn more.